The Belt Hold Line Candlestick Pattern

 Belt Hold Line Pattern

-The Bullish and Bearish Belt Hold Line Patterns
+The Belt Hold Line Pattern

 The Belt Hold Line candlestick pattern is considered a minor trend reversal pattern that can indicate a bullish or bearish trend reversal, depending on the nature of the pattern and direction of the trend in which it appears.
 The Japanese name for the pattern is yorikiri, which is term used in sumo wrestling that translates loosely to "pushing your opponent out of the ring while holding onto his belt".
 This is a good description of the pattern.